Visarion Ljubiša: Early life and schooling

 Stefan Ljubiša was born in the village of Sveti Stefan to the Paštrovići clan.
 He lost his father, who was a sailor like many of his compatriots, when he was only three.
-When he reached school age, his mother sent him to his grandfather, Abbot Savo Ljubiša, at the Praskvica monastery.
-He completed his primary education in a lay school in Risan and was then sent the Orthodox clerical school in Šibenik, which in 1841 was elevated to the rank of seminary during his studies there.
+When he reached school age, his mother sent him to his grandfather, Abbot Sava Ljubiša, at the Praskvica monastery.
+He completed his primary education in a lay school in Risan.
+The Praskvica brotherhood under the leadership of Sava Ljubiša sent Visarion in 1838 to study in Sebenico, and then in the next year Visarion entered the local newly founded Orthodox clerical school established by the Austrian government following Dalmatian bishop Josif Rajačić's queries.

 Visarion was first cousin of famous writer Stjepan Mitrov Ljubiša.

 In the church

 After he finished his studies in 1844, he returned to Praskvica, where he became a monk and was consecrated as a priest.
 Subsequently, he served as a teacher in monastery schools (often the only existing schools in those days) in Praskvica, Podlastva, Podmaine, Reževići Monastery, and Savina (all in the littoral).
 In 1858, he was appointed priest and teacher in Perast.
-In 1867, he became the abbot of monastery Morača in Montenegro and two years later the abbot of the Cetinje Monastery (which was the seat of metropolitan) and professor to the newly opened seminary.
+In 1867, he became the abbot of monastery Morača in Montenegro and, two years later, the abbot of the Cetinje Monastery (which was the seat of metropolitan) and professor to the newly opened seminary.
 From 1872 to 1875 he was the rector of the Cetinje Seminary.
-During the Montenegrin-Ottoman War (1876–78), he was appointed as military priest attached to the general staff.
+During the Montenegrin–Ottoman War (1876–1878), he was appointed as military priest attached to the general staff.
 His dignified and brave behavior made it to the folk epic song.
-In 1876 he became the president of the newly founded Red Cross of Montenegro.
+In 1876, he became the president of the newly founded Red Cross of Montenegro.
 From 1878 to 1882, he was the head of the Zahumsko-Raška eparchy, founded in the newly liberated territories of Montenegro.
 His seat was in Ostrog Monastery which he enlarged.
-His work as bishop was devoted and thorough; especially important was the fact that Ljubiša introduced pedant church administration that he knew well from his earlier work in the Littoral.
+His work as bishop was devoted and thorough; especially important was that Ljubiša introduced pedant church administration that he knew well from his earlier work in the Littoral.